vaynersystems/esp32-mvc-secure-iot-server/README.md

 ```
 >   For now we are just adding stubs.
 We will implement these later

-Compile and navigate to {HOST}/index.html
-You should not see the new controller registered with all of its actions
-Try to navigate to any action.
+Try to navigate to the controller.
 You will see an error like
 >Template /W/T/V/custom_task_manager.html not found!